bormaxi8080/osint-timeline/DRAFT.md

 Lunalytics.
 Open source monitoring tool built with Node.js & React: https://github.com/KSJaay/Lunalytics

+xyOps is a next-generation system for job scheduling, workflow automation, server monitoring, alerting, and incident response -- all combined into a single, cohesive platform.
+It's built for developers and operations teams who want to control their automation stack without surrendering data, freedom, or visibility. xyOps doesn't hide features behind paywalls or push telemetry back to anyone.
+It's open, extensible, and designed to run anywhere: https://github.com/pixlcore/xyops

 Python Scripts.
 This repository consists of a list of more than 60 Python scripts, primarily those which automate a specific task.
 Each folder contains one or more .py files and a README to explain what that specific Python script needs to run.
 These scripts are free to use as long as long as the original contributor is credited: https://github.com/wasmerio/Python-Scripts

+By auto-discovering services on your systems, portracker provides a live, accurate map of your network.
+It helps eliminate manual tracking in spreadsheets and prevents deployment failures caused by port conflicts: https://github.com/Mostafa-Wahied/portracker

+Pingerr.
+A comprehensive DNS benchmarking tool that tests 60+ public DNS servers to find the fastest and most reliable DNS resolver for your network: https://github.com/Panchajanya1999/pingerr

 ----